octanner/ios-team/swift-style-guide.md

 result = a > b ? x = c > d ? c : d : y
 ```

+A good rule of thumb is if you are having to use parentheses to keep things "readable", a traditional `if-else` is probably more appropriate.

 ### Nil Coalescing Operator

 Use the Nil Coalescing Operator, `??`, instead of using the ternary operator to check for `nil` and provide a default value when assigning values to non-optional variables.